Skip to Content

 1. Book rail tickets early

-The cheapest rail tickets in the U.K are released 12 weeks in advance of the date of travel so organise your travel dates and tickets as early as possible.
+The cheapest rail tickets in the U.K are generally released between 6 to 9 weeks in advance of the date of travel so organise your travel dates and tickets as early as possible.
+On occasions it can be up to 12 weeks before.

 Sign up for ticket release email alerts with the different rail companies you will be travelling on so you don’t miss out on the best prices.

-Don’t panic if you do not buy your tickets 12 weeks in advance.
-Any advance ticket, even one day in advance, will be cheaper than buying rail tickets at the station on the day of travel.
+Don’t panic if you do not buy your tickets weeks in advance.
+Any advance ticket, even one day in advance, can still be cheaper than buying rail tickets at the station on the day of travel.

-Use general search engines such as National Rail, Trainline or Red Spotted Hanky to find the best prices for your travel dates.
+Use general search engines such as National Rail, Trainline or Omio to find the best prices for your travel dates.

 Before buying your tickets, compare these comparison site prices with booking directly with the rail company with which you will be travelling.
 Rail companies occasionally run special offers on their websites.